Nationals’ rebuild takes another step forward as Keibert Ruiz debuts in a loss to the Phillies

-But the player in the box, a 23-year-old catcher named Keibert Ruiz, mattered more than the result (a popout to shortstop) or final score (a 7-4 loss to the Philadelphia Phillies).
-This was the first at-bat of his awaited debut.
-So once Zack Wheeler spiked a curveball to Yadiel Hernandez, loading the bases with two down in the first, a scattered crowd stood and cheered.
+But the player in the box, a 23-year-old catcher named Keibert Ruiz, mattered more than the result (a pop out to shortstop) or final score (a 7-4 loss to the Philadelphia Phillies).
+This was the first at-bat of his awaited Nationals debut.
+So once Zack Wheeler spiked a curveball to Yadiel Hernandez, loading the bases with two out, a scattered crowd stood and cheered.
 When Ruiz’s name blared through Nationals Park, the noise grew louder, leading Wheeler to wait a beat before stepping on the rubber.

 Ruiz was the top prospect acquired in the Max Scherzer-Trea Turner trade with the Los Angeles Dodgers.
 Josiah Gray, the second-best prospect netted by the Nationals, started Monday, forming a battery of the present and future.
-Yet Gray had his worst outing since joining the team, allowing seven hits and six earned runs in four innings, plus three walks and four strikeouts.
-Ruiz finished with two popouts, a lineout and a bloop single in the eighth.
+Yet Gray had his worst outing since joining the team, allowing seven hits, three walks and six earned runs in four innings to go with four strikeouts.
+Ruiz finished with two pop outs, a lineout and a bloop single in the eighth.

 All that, right there, was Washington’s night: Glimpses of what’s ahead, reminders of the long road to get there.

 “A lot of thoughts, a lot of excitement,” Ruiz said Monday afternoon of seeing the stadium for the first time.
 “But I’m not trying to do too much here.
 Just keep it simple.
-Same baseball.
-Just one more game.”
+Same baseball.”

+“We haven’t thrown that much together, just because of this year being a weird year for me with the injury and whatnot,” Gray added of pairing with Ruiz.
+“So we’re just going to continue to get on the same page, just like I did with Tres [Barrera] and Riley Adams.
+It’s going to be a work in progress just like every other pitcher here.”

 Wheeler, the Phillies’ starter, was both shaky and able to limit the Nationals (55-75).
 Ruiz got under a 97-mph fastball in his first three plate appearances.
 Shortstop Alcides Escobar exited in the first after fouling a ball straight off his left knee.
 The Nationals did rally off Wheeler in the second, using singles by Carter Kieboom, Luis García and Lane Thomas in a two-run burst, and Kieboom whacked a solo shot in the third.
 But they were long shoved in a hole by Harper, Gray and an adventure for Hernandez in left field.

 In the top of the third, with the score 3-2, Phillies third baseman Ronald Torreyes skied a ball to left and Hernandez backtracked.
-Yet he mistimed his route, then mistimed his leap, and the hit smacked the base of the wall before shooting toward the line.
+But he mistimed his route, then mistimed his leap, and the hit smacked the base of the wall before shooting toward the line.
 Hernandez, confused, looked around and flipped his palms to the sky.
 The bases cleared for a three-run triple.
 Torreyes even considered trying for an inside-the-park grand slam.

 See?
 More growing pains.